Christ (title): Pre–New-Testament references

 In the Septuagint text of the deuterocanonical books, the term "Christ" (Χριστός, translit.
 Christós) is found in 2 Maccabees 1:10 (referring to the anointed High Priest of Israel) and in the Book of Sirach 46:19, in relation to Samuel, prophet and institutor of the kingdom under Saul.

 At the time of Jesus, there was no single form of Second Temple Judaism, and there were significant political, social, and religious differences among the various Jewish groups.
-However, for centuries the Jews had used the term moshiach ("anointed") to refer to their expected deliverer.
+But for centuries the Jews had used the term moshiach ("anointed") to refer to their expected deliverer.